 Since the early 1990s, we have been involved in assessing the significance of declining amphibian populations.
 We have investigated this problem from several angles.
 We are monitoring populations on a long-term basis.
 We are investigating specific causes for the declines and we are synthesizing data from various projects.
 Specifically, we have looked at invasive species and their effects on amphibians, the spread of diseases, the role of environmental contamination and the effects of ultraviolet (UV) radiation.
 We are also concerned with how various agents may interact with one another to affect amphibian populations.

 WE DO NOT BELIEVE THAT THERE IS ONE SINGLE CAUSE FOR AMPHIBIAN POPULATION DECLINES.
 In fact, it is obvious that there are many factors that contribute to amphibian population declines.
 This depends upon the species, the region and the environmental conditions, among other things.
-For a further discussion on how our laboratory views the complex nature of amphibian populations and declines, please click these links: Click here for a recent overall review of the effects of UV-B on aquatic organisms.
+Please see our Representative Publications (on this Web page) to see how our laboratory views the complex nature of amphibian population declines.

 We take several approaches to investigate amphibian population declines and extinctions.
 These include taking observations in the field and using laboratory, field and mesocosm experiments.

 systems are ideal for answering many key questions in ecology and